RDW213/PgSQL-in-Python---Demo/README.md

 # PgSQL-in-Python---Demo

-The Python codes aims to make a demonstartion on following tasks in PgSQL :
+The Python code aims to make a demonstration on following tasks in PgSQL :

 1:Create a relational database containing three tables